-According to the fact that Iran is an oil-exporting country and high oil prices in recent years led the Iranian economy to a positive balance, we may raise this question if current account balance is sustainable.
-Therefore, the purpose of the study is to answer this question that "Are the current account deficit sustainable in spite of various shocks such as oil prices, revolution, war and also some inappropriate currency polices?"
-To motivate this paper, we need to have a glimpse of the Iran's economic situation.
-In Iran, after eight years war with Iraq, to create the appropriate conditions for improving productions and activating non-oil export sector, the government used a limited liberalization in foreign trade sector and exchange market.
-These reforms, however, were suspended.
-The high inflationary pressures and the volatility in the parallel exchange market, (under the conditions which foreign debt, especially, short-term loans had created a difficult situation in exchange market), lead to provide current account deficits.
-Specific problems such as financing budget deficit, inappropriate currency policies, high inflation, various monetary and fiscal shocks, and their impact on the current account deficits, makes this investigation in the central point of international trade studies.
-On the other hand, there are many methods for analyzing the current account sustainability; however, this paper applies the bounds test approach to level relationships as introduced by Pesaran et al. (2001).
-The paper differs from others in the following ways: 1) As standard unit root tests such as Augmented Dickey Fuller (ADF) and Philips and Perron (PP) tests are biased towards the null of a unit root in the presence of structural breaks, we use Perron (1990) and Lee and Strazicich (2004) tests to address this issue and test the null of unit root in the series.
-2) Since the existence of structural breaks may cause the series to be integrated of different orders, to investigate a long-run relation between variables under consideration, this paper applies the bounds test for level relationship within the Autoregressive Distributed Lag (ARDL) modeling approach.
-This method was developed by
+According to the fact that Iran is an oil-exporting country and the high oil prices in recent years led the Iranian economy to a positive balance, we may raise the question of whether the present current account balance is sustainable.
+Therefore, the purpose of this study is to answer the question: "Are current account deficits sustainable in spite of various shocks such as oil prices, revolution, war, and some inappropriate currency polices?"
+To motivate this paper, we need to have an overview of Iran's economic situation.
+In Iran, after eight years war with Iraq, to create the appropriate conditions for improving production and activating non-oil export sectors, the government used limited liberalization in the foreign trade sector and exchange market.
+However, these reforms were suspended.
+The high inflationary pressures and the volatility in the parallel exchange market (foreign debt, especially short-term loans, had created a difficult situation in the exchange market) led to current account deficits.
+Specific problems, such as financing the budget deficit, inappropriate currency policies, high inflation, various monetary and fiscal shocks, and their impact on the current account deficits, make this investigation a central issue in international trade studies.
+There are many methods to analyze the current account sustainability; however, this paper applies the bounds testing approach to level relationships, as introduced by Pesaran et al. (2001).
+This paper differs from others in the following ways: 1) As standard unit root tests, such as Augmented Dickey Fuller (ADF) and

-Pesaran et al (2001) and can be applied irrespective of whether the underlying regressors are I(1) or I(0) or fractionally integrated.
+Philips and Perron (PP) tests, are biased towards the null of a unit root in the presence of structural breaks.
+We use Perron (1990) and Lee and Strazicich (2004) tests to address this issue and test the null of unit root in the series.
+2) Since the existence of structural breaks may cause the series to be integrated at different orders and to investigate a long-run relationship between variables under consideration, this paper applies the bounds test for level relationships within the Autoregressive Distributed Lag (ARDL) modeling approach.
+This method was developed by Pesaran et al. (2001) and can be applied irrespective of whether the underlying regressors are I(1) or I(0) or fractionally integrated.

-The paper proceeds as follows: section 2 provides a theoretical model for the intertemporal approach to current account determination.
-In section 3, the data and econometric methodology of the study are presented.
-Section 4 contains the empirical results and discussions and finally, section 5 concludes the paper.
+The paper proceeds as follows: Section 2 provides a theoretical model for the intertemporal approach to current account determination.
+In Section 3, the data and econometric methodology of the study are presented.
+Section 4 contains the empirical results and discussions.
+Finally, Section 5 concludes the paper.